-There are two sides of the coin, your dog can get bitten once, and swell on the mouth area and get a phobia for life.
+There are two sides to the coin, one bite can cause swelling around the mouth area and a lifelong phobia in your dog.

-This will make it shut down and tremble to make it be in a panic and always run away when in contact with flying insects.
+This will make it shut down and tremble make it be in panic and always run away when in contact with flying insects.